hbc/Intro-to-Unix/lessons/02_searching_files.md

 Now we can use the arrows to scroll up and down and use `q` to get out.

 We can also do something tricky and use the command `wc`. `wc` stands for *word count*.
-It counts the number of lines or characters.
+It counts the number of words, lines or characters.
 So, we can use it to count the number of lines we're getting back from our `grep` command.
 And that will magically tell us how many sequences we're finding.